breeatoomey/newity-case-study/ai-log.md

 This segment had more moving pieces than the previous two — a new route, a new persistence layer, an update to the existing data loader, and navigation wiring — so the prompt was correspondingly more structured.
 Three things baked in that paid off:

 - **Specified the localStorage layer as its own module** (`src/lib/storage.ts`) rather than letting the agent inline it into the page.
 Isolating it makes it testable, swappable with a real backend in V2, and keeps the rest of the app oblivious to storage details.
 - **Pre-empted the future-date artifact.** The 2026-01-30 reference date means some `date_received` values in the data are after "now" — not visible in the list view but problematic in the detail view.
-Specified "render as 'Not yet received' if date_received > REFERENCE_NOW" directly in the prompt so it didn't get missed.
+Initial plan: render as "Not yet received" if `date_received > REFERENCE_NOW`.
+(Later replaced with showing the actual date — see "My critical engagement" below.)
 - **Required an integration spot-check.** Asked the agent to simulate a status edit on an on-track app and report what happens to completeness and stalled status.
 This is what proves the override merge propagates correctly through the data layer to the derived state — far more useful than verifying that types compile.

 #### What the agent produced